d4rkc0d3r/d4rkAvatarOptimizer/Documentation~/ForAdvancedUsers.md

 - DPS/TPS/SPS Penetrator Mesh
 - Real Kiss System Mesh
 - `_VirtualLens_Root` from Virtual Lens

+## Log file
+The optimizer creates a log file at `TrashBin/_d4rkAvatarOptimizer.log`.
+You can quickly open it by pressing the gear wheel settings button in the top left of the optimizer inspector and then the button with the text file icon in the settings window.

+The log is organized by indentation level so I highly recommend using a text editor that supports folding to view it.

 ## Switching from poiyomi lock in workflow to optimizer shader toggles
 Keep materials unlocked with shader toggles.
 The `Write Properties as Static Values` option is very similar to what poi lock in does and is forced when using shader toggles.